L abbr. (1) liter; (2) leucine.

 levorotatory /LEV-ō-ROTE-tə-tore-ee/ Rotating a plane of polarized light counterclockwise (said of a chemical compound).
 Compare: dextrorotatory

 levoversion /lev-ō-VER-shən/ (also levorotation /LEV-ō-rō-TAY-shən/ or levotorsion /LEV-ō-TORE-shən/) A turning to the left.
 Compare: dextroversion

 levulose /LEV-yə-lōse, -lōze/ An alternative name for fructose.

-lichens /LIKE-əns/ Organisms composed of a fungus and an alga (usually a green, or blue-green, alga), growing in an intimate, closely entangled, symbiotic relationship.
+lichens /LIKE-əns/ Organisms composed of one or more fungi and an alga (usually a green, or blue-green, alga), growing in an intimate, closely entangled, symbiotic relationship.
 Lichens are most commonly seen on rock outcrops and tree bark.
 As a lichen grows and respires it gives off carbon dioxide and water, which combine to form carbonic acid.
 This acid decomposes rocks and releases nutrients essential for the growth of other living things.
 Lichens do not injure trees.
 PICTURE

 lienitis /lie-en-NIGHT-əs/ Inflammation of the spleen.

 lienocele /lie-EN-ō-seel/ Pertaining to the spleen and pancreas.